|

 witnessed the Big Bang (Destiny of the Daleks,

-Terminus, The Curse of Fenric); he was at the battle of
+Terminus, The Curse of Fenric); they were at the battle of

 Agincourt (The Masque of Mandragora, The Talons of

-Weng-Chiang); in the 21st century he saw entire planetary
+Weng-Chiang); in the 21st century they saw entire planetary

 populations destroyed by the drug Vraxoin (Nightmare of

-Eden); he visited the 28th century, and learned of the INEER
+Eden); they visited the 28th century, and learned of the INEER

-space organization (The Sensorites); he also visited the 30th
+space organization (The Sensorites); they also visited the 30th

-century, where he learned of the pollution of Earth (The
+century, where they learned of the pollution of Earth (The

 |